Drift is alteration of the image field over a long time period (from five minutes up to several hours).

 Prerequisites here are constant ambient temperature and steady work load of the scan system.

 Temperature drift: Ambient temperature fluctuations are specified in accordance with the magnitude of temperature change.

 Temperature and long-term drift specifications consist of error values for offset and gain:

 Systems with low drift

-For drift-sensitive applications, systems with digital encoders (also see digital encoder technology) can be advantageous.
+For drift-sensitive applications, systems with digital encoders (also see

 Be careful to maintain constant environmental conditions.